delta-io/delta-sharing/README.md

 ## Accessing Shared Data

 The connector loads user credentials from profile files.
-Please see [Download the share profile file](#download-the-share-profile-file) to download a profile file for our example server or for your own data sharing server.
+Please see [Accessing Shared Data](#accessing-shared-data) to download a profile file for our example server or for your own data sharing server.

 ## Configuring Apache Spark